liluacrobat/MicroDynamics_old/README.md

 ## Example
 We provide two tab delimited files of a human gut microbiome data set [1] in the example directory: a OTU table file CD_16S_OTU.txt, and a meta data file CD_meta_clinic.txt.

-Due to the storage limitation of GitHub please download the CD_16S_OTU.tsv file from https://drive.google.com/file/d/1OhjjGS5Kw5G4ImOlzy8G8HluHM1aNjUN/view?usp=sharing and put the file under the 'example/data' directory.
+Due to the storage limitation of GitHub, please download the CD_16S_OTU.tsv file from https://drive.google.com/file/d/1OhjjGS5Kw5G4ImOlzy8G8HluHM1aNjUN/view?usp=sharing and put the file under the 'example/data' directory.

 Then, we can learn a microbial progression model by running Demo_MicroDynamics.m.
 The precalculated results are stored in the 'example/precalculated/' directory.